Servants, Labourers, and the Manorial World

 Conference Themes

-The conference will examine the social hierarchies, economic structures, and cultural landscapes of manors and estates, focusing on:
+The conference examined the social hierarchies, economic structures, and cultural landscapes of manors and estates, focused on:

 The Hierarchies of the Manor